Steven Kwan Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Royals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.11).
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.23).

-- Royals pitchers combine to surrender 91 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs surrendered (94 total, 1.2 per game).

-- Cox starts for the first time this season for the Royals.
+- Greinke (1-8) takes the mound for the Royals in his 17th start of the season.
+He's put together a 4.87 ERA in 81 1/3 innings pitched, with 61 strikeouts.

-- The 26-year-old southpaw has pitched out of the bullpen six times this season.
+- In his last appearance on Friday, the righty went 4 2/3 innings against the Tampa Bay Rays, giving up seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.